spacetelescope/jwst/docs/jwst/data_products/common_features.rst

-1. The FITS primary Header Data Unit (HDU) only contains header information, in the form of keyword records, with an empty data array, which is indicated by the occurence of NAXIS=0 in the primary header.
+1. The FITS primary Header Data Unit (HDU) only contains header information, in the form of keyword records, with an empty data array, which is indicated by the occurrence of NAXIS=0 in the primary header.
 Meta data that pertains to the entire product is stored in keywords in the primary header.
 Meta data related to specific extensions (see below) is stored in keywords in the headers of each extension.